 Frank Sinatra passed away on May 14th, 1998.
 I recall thinking at the time that with Sinatra gone, all bets were off—anything might now happen in this sad old world.
-(And I think the record would show that my fears in this respect have proven entirely correct.)
+(And I think the record would show that my fears in that respect have been proved entirely correct.)

 The singer Bono of the band U2 once completed an introduction for Frank (at the Grammy Awards, if I remember right) by asserting that Sinatra represented “final proof that God is a Catholic.”
 Well, I’m not convinced on that score, but I confess that I have often thought of Frank Sinatra—or at least of his greatest work—as being final proof that God is, period.

 Now, sad to say, there remain some mortals who don’t get Sinatra.
 Actually it’s perfectly understandable.
 Most people, after all, are exposed first to the variety of caricatures of him that exist in the popular consciousness, and to his more showbiz-y numbers, and to the regrettable schlockiness in some of his later work.
 Sinatra also had a big public personality to match his big talent, and the former is easier for those in the entertainment and news media to focus on than the latter.
 Relatively few people get exposed in the proper way to Sinatra’s greatest musical works, although it is those works that have secured his true legacy and will continue to so do for centuries to come.

 There’s some debate as to what Sinatra’s greatest album was, but not too much debate as to what was his greatest period.
 Although there is certainly much to be said for his earlier work and for some of his 1960s albums, it was while he was making music for Capitol Records between 1953 and 1960 that Sinatra consistently delivered those albums which continue to stand as unsurpassed examples of singer, songs and arrangements working in near perfect symbiosis.